Event Listeners

 Event Propagation

-Event Propagation is the order in which an events fire from child element to parent.
-By default events propagates from child to parent node, also known as bubbling.
+Event Propagation is the order in which events fire from a child element to its parent.
+By default, events propagate from the child to the parent node, which is also known as bubbling.

 Event Bubbling

-Event Bubbling is when event fire on an elements and then bubbles up to parent Elements till it reach root node.
-By default all events are bubbling type.
-In example show, click events is used on both parent div, and child button.
-But button will call first.
+Event Bubbling is when an event fires on an element and then bubbles up to the parent elements until it reaches the root node.
+By default, all events are bubbling type.
+In the example shown, click events are used on both the parent div and the child button, but the button event will be called first.

 <div id="div1">